-This equipment and supplies help pharmacy technicians offer services to the patients in an accurate and effective manner.
-Some of the supplies and equipment required for drug administration includes diabetic supplies, unit dosage, package size, oral, spacers, and injectable syringes.
+This equipment and supplies help pharmacy technicians offer services to patients in an accurate and effective manner.
+Some of the supplies and equipment required for drug administration include diabetic supplies, unit dosage, package size, oral, spacers, and injectable syringes.

 As a pharmacy technician, numerical details play a vital role on a daily basis.
 The numerical information on medication can help you gain important information, such as when and where the medication was manufactured, and when the expiration date of the medication is.